csinva/csinva.github.io/_notes/ai/decisions.md

   - recalculate several times with *Bellman update* to approximate solns to bellman eqn = $U_{i+1}(s) = R(s) + \gamma \: \underset{a}{max} \sum_{s'} P(s' \vert s, a) U_i(s')$
 - value iteration eventually converges
-  - *contraction* - function of one variable that when applied to 2 different inputs in turn produces 2 output values that are closer together than the original inputs
+  - *contraction* - function that brings variables together
     - contraction only has 1 fixed point
   - Bellman update is a contraction on the space of utility vectors and therefore converges
   - error is reduced by factor of $\gamma$ each iteration